-- Check-in time is late – When you arrange your dive, the staff will give you a check in time and likely a departure time.
+- Check-in time is late – When you arrange your dive, the staff will give you a check-in time and likely a departure time.
 Consider the check-in time as being late.
 Arrive earlier, ask about the procedures and relax as you get ready.
-A diver that arrives late can cause a delay that effects everyone from leaving on time.
+A diver that arrives late can cause a delay that affects everyone from leaving on time.

 - Permission to Come Aboard Captain – Do not assume that you can board the dive boat as soon as you arrive.
 The crew may have tasks to do both on the boat and loading tanks.
 It goes much faster when no one is in the way.
 So ask before you come on board, and no you do not need to salute the flag like in the Navy.

 - Briefings are important – When you board an airplane one of the things they do before departure is a safety briefing.
-On the dive boat you will have the same thing.
+On the dive boat, you will have the same thing.
 The dive boat briefing will include information about safety gear on board, location of oxygen and life jackets and procedures if the boat must be abandoned.
 It will also point out other features of the boat, including dry areas and those restricted to crew only.
-Marine heads, the toilets, are often fragile compared the one you have at home so procedures of using them might also be included.
+Marine heads, the toilets, are often fragile compared to the one you have at home so procedures of using them might also be included.
 You will also have a dive brief for each dive.
 The brief will often include the methods to be used to enter the water and how to get back on board.
 Some boats might have you pass up all your gear, others just your fins and cameras.
-Even if you dived the location before, pay attention things change.
-If you have any questions, wait until the dive leader ask if there are any questions.
-Most boats have a check out/ check in procedure to ensure no diver is left behind.
+Even if you dived the location before, pay attention to things to change.
+If you have any questions, wait until the dive leader asks if there are any questions.
+Most boats have a checkout/ check-in procedure to ensure no diver is left behind.
 Make sure you understand and follow it.

 - After the dive – Secure your gear as soon as you can and try to stay out of the way of everyone.
 Make sure your mask goes into the mask case and weights are properly secured.
 Account for all your gear and make sure you have only your gear.
 Grab some water and hydrate.
 If there are snacks, take only your share.